-The abbreviation stands for Home Location Register (German: Heimatregister).
-Meant is the respective database of mobile network operators (MNOs), in which all mobile numbers belonging to the network are stored.
+The abbreviation stands for Home Location Register.
+What this means is the respective database of mobile network operators (MNOs), in which all mobile numbers belonging to the network are stored.
 Each MNO has its own register, so there is no central index.
-If a new number is assigned, it is also automatically registered in the corresponding HLR and displayed in parallel on a VLR (Visitor Location Register).
+If a new number is assigned, it is also automatically registered in the corresponding HLR and displayed parallelly on a VLR (Visitor Location Register).
 This second register makes it possible to locate a mobilization within the network.

-Would the database of a mobile network operator fail, no assignment of the numbers or participants affected would be possible.
-Connections could then no longer be made and the receiving device would virtually put out of action.
-In 2009, such a disaster occurred at the provider T-Mobile.
-Millions of mobile phone users were totally upset for three hours because they couldn’t make calls, surf the web, send SMS, let alone receive anything.
+If the database of a MNO were to fail, no assignment of the numbers of participants would be possible.
+Connections could then no longer be made and the receiving device would be virtually put out of action.
+In 2009, such a disaster occurred at T-Mobile.
+Millions of mobile phone users were upset for three hours because they couldn’t make calls, surf the web, send SMS, or receive anything.
 That’s when you realize how essential mobile communication is for our generation.
 HLRs are an integral part of it.

 Get important information from HLR requests

-If you start an HLR request (also called HLR Lookup) via HTTP API to our SMS Gateway, you don’t need to know or consider the respective mobile network operator.
-The requests are implemented through a single access point, giving you access to all HLR databases.
-You only define the mobile phone number to be requested.
+If you start an HLR Lookup via HTTP API to our SMS Gateway, you don’t need to know or consider the respective mobile network operator.
+Requests are implemented through a single access point, giving you access to all HLR databases.
+You only need the mobile phone number to be requested.
 For each request, a number can be validated.

 In response to your request you will receive comprehensive details about the requested mobile number: